mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 ## 6. Create chart configuration file

 The default configuration for the `causal-services`' chart can be seen at [`values.yaml`](../config/helm/causal-services/values.yaml).
 We will need to update a few values according to what we have just created and configured.
 To do so, update the YAML file at location /helm/values.prod.yaml (`values.prod.yaml`) containing the values we need to update (replace the values with `{}` with the proper Aconfiguration):

 ```yaml
 domain: { DOMAIN }
 ```

-Also update values.yaml  at location helm/values.yaml
-Update the following values already present in the file.
+Also update values.yaml at location helm/values.yaml wit the following values already present in the file.

 ```yaml
 domain: { DOMAIN }